 Wiring problems are notoriously difficult to deal with as wiring can often be hidden, making t difficult to visually spot any issue.
 However, developing an understanding of trailer electrics and the most common issues will help you to diagnose the issue, locate the fault, and fix it.
+But if DIY fixing is not possible due to severe and complicated wiring issues, the best option is to ask for help from a trusted car auto electrician.

 That could be essential when you need to use your trailer, whatever the reason.
 Of course, it helps to be in contact with a good automotive electrician.
 They will be able to fix any issues you can’t resolve and even service the wiring regularly.